jcrodriguez-dis/vpl-jail-system/README.md

 where "server" is the name of your execution server.
 The system must return a page with OK

+# Updating the software in the jail

+After installing or updating packages or files in the system that you want to be availables in the jail, you may restart the service with "systemctl restart vpl-jail-system" or, if you don't want to restart the service, you can drop the kernel caches to do the overlayFS file system aware of the changes.
+To drop the kernel caches run as root "sync; echo 7 > /proc/sys/vm/dropcaches".

 # Troubleshooting

 You can obtain a detailed log of the execution process by changing the log level at the configuration file.
 Commonly The logs will be written to "/var/log/syslog".